biboyd/SALSA/docs/source/installation.rst

 How To Install
 ==============

-Installing Salsa
+Installing SALSA
 ^^^^^^^^^^^^^^^^^

-Salsa is built off of quite a few different packages so it is best to install these before installing salsa.
+SALSA is built off of quite a few different packages so it is best to install these before installing SALSA.
 Go to :ref:`dependencies-install` for more details on how best to do this.

 Stable Version